After blogging for over ten years, I realize that I never defined what automation testing is.

 Execute your tests should be reliable.
 Run each test at least three times in a row before checking in code.

 verify that the automated test is doing what you expect it to do.
-Have manual tests verify that it is working as expected.
+Have manual tests to verify that it is working as expected.
 Remember — if it’s not asserted, it’s not checked.

 Be sure that everyone on your team is aware of the results.
 Flaky tests should be fixed ASAP, or you'll risk your team ignoring your test results.